Hugh Joseph Gaffey: World War II

-Major General Hugh Gaffey addresses heads of regional German governments and Army technical staff at a conference held to discuss the transfer of government to local units.
+Major General Gaffey addresses heads of regional German governments and Army technical staff discussing the transfer of government to local units.
 From left to right are: Brigadier General Perry, Assistant Commanding General, Major General Norman Cota, 28th Division; Major General Gaffey, and Lieutenant Colonel Campbell W. Newman.
 Neustadt, Germany, May 18, 1945.

 In April 1944, handing over command of the 2nd Armored Division to Major General Edward H. Brooks, he was designated chief of staff of the Third Army, serving again under Lieutenant General George Patton.
 Gaffey served in this capacity through the campaign in Western Europe, from the time the Third Army landed in France in July 1944 and played a major role in Operation Cobra and the Battle of the Falaise Gap, followed by the Allied advance from Paris to the Rhine and the Battle of Metz.
 In December 1944 he replaced Major General John Shirley Wood as CG of the 4th Armored Division, which played a major role in the Battle of the Bulge, helping to break the siege of Bastogne.
 He remained in command of the division until March 1945, towards the end of the war in Europe, when he became CG of the XXIII Corps.
 He relinquished command of XXIII Corps in September, when the war ended due to the surrender of Japan.

 For his services during the war he was twice awarded the Army Distinguished Service Medal.

 Postwar

-In June 1946, Gaffey was the CG of Fort Knox, Kentucky when he was killed in a B-25 Mitchell crash as it attempted to land at Godman Field, Kentucky.
+In June 1946, Gaffey was the commanding general of Fort Knox, Kentucky, when he was killed in the crash of a B-25 Mitchell as it attempted to land at Godman Field, Kentucky.
 He was buried at the post cemetery.